Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/newaxis.md

 In each case, the exact same elements are selected: `0` always targets the first axis, and `:2` always targets the second axis.
-The only difference is where the size-1 axis is inserted:
+The only difference is where the size `1` axis is inserted:

 ```py
 >>> a[np.newaxis, 0, :2]